Skip to main content

 Frank and Valerie Fuerst Professor of Historical Theology, Historical Theology

-Dr. Joel Elowsky is professor of Historical Theology, dean of Advanced Studies, and coordinator of International Seminary Exchange Programs at Concordia Seminary, St. Louis.
+Dr. Joel Elowsky is professor of Historical Theology at Concordia Seminary, St. Louis.
 He also is the director of the Seminary’s Center for the Study of Early Christian Texts and is a researcher for the Center for Early African Christianity at the Oden House in New Haven, Conn.
 He has been a faculty member at Concordia Seminary since 2014.

 His interests and areas of expertise include early church studies, the history of exegesis, mission work and African Christianity.